Gurucaara/Capstone-Project/README.md

 If you've checked the documentation and currently open issues, please either [open a new GitHub issue](https://github.com/expo/create-react-native-app/issues/new) or ask a question on [Expo forums](https://forums.expo.io/c/help).

- ## Out of Scope

- - Limitations of Project
-   - 1.
-   - 2.
-   - 3.